Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 6. Textured Ball Set

-These colorful textured balls feature six colors and textures and can stimulate your baby’s visual and auditory senses and develop your baby’s hand-eye coordination.
+These colorful, textured balls feature six colors and textures that stimulate your baby’s visual and auditory senses while developing their hand-eye coordination.
 They also squeak when the baby squeezes them for added cause-and-effect learning.

 7. Sensory Shaker Toy